About two years ago I learned a simple 10-minute practice that undercuts the root of anxiety.

 - Getting empathy from someone who will not judge you.

 After struggling with anxiety for about 30 years, I finally found something that works.
 As of today, I have not been anxious for over two years, which is surprising, given the circumstances I have been through.

 My first anxiety attack came at 21 when I was a senior in college.
 It came totally out of the blue — it must have been triggered by a train of thought that I totally didn’t notice.
 And it felt so bad, I had to excuse myself and go out to breathe it away.

-Since then I would get it every once in a while — and always out of the blue.
+Since then I would get it every once in a while — always hitting out of the blue.
 Trying to “figure it out” never helped.
 In fact, it made it worse.
 I couldn’t trace it down to any external cause.

-Of course, I did a bunch of things to get rid of it — talked to therapists, exercised, memorized Bible verses, and read tons of books on self-help, philosophy, and religion.
+Of course, I did a bunch of things to get rid of it — talked to therapists, worked out, memorized Bible verses, and read tons of books on self-help, philosophy, and religion.
 It helped… sort of…until the next time.